connet-dev/connet/README.md

 name-matches = "" # regular expression to check the name of the destination/source against role-matches = "" # only allow specific role for this token, either 'source' or 'destination'

-[control.relays-ip-restriction] # defines restriction applicable for all relay tokens, checked before verifying the token allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from
+[[control.relays-ingress]] # defines how relay connections will be accepted, can add mulitple addr = ":19189" # the address at which the control server will listen for relay connections, defaults to :19189 cert-file = "path/to/cert.pem" # the relays server certificate file, in pem format key-file = "path/to/key.pem" # the relays server certificate private key file allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from

-[[control.relays-token-ip-restriction]] # defines restriction per relay token, if specified must match the number of relay tokens allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from
+[[control.relays-token-restriction]] # defines restriction per relay token, if specified must match the number of relay tokens allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from
 ```